Chase Sapphire Preferred vs. American Express Gold: Which Card is Better in 2025?

 1. Decide if there is a particular travel partner that you’re interested in using, and then choose the card that gives you access to that partner.
 At the end of the day, rewards are only valuable if you’re able to use them the way you want.
 For instance, if you’re set on using your points to stay at Hyatt, the AmEx Gold isn’t going to give you anywhere near as much value as the Sapphire Preferred.
 If there isn’t a particular partner you’re interested in using, or the partner is shared between banks, go to the next step.

-2. Make a list of the cash-saving credits that each card provides and subtract it from the annual fee—whichever card comes out to a lower value is likely the better card for you!
-However, it is extremely important that you only include the benefits you know you’d use, not the ones you like but don’t have an easy way to take advantage of.
+2. Make a list of the cash-saving credits that each card provides and subtract them from the annual fee—whichever card comes out to a lower value is likely the better card for you!
+However, it is extremely important that you only include the benefits you know you would use, not the ones you like but don’t have an easy way to take advantage of.
 See below for a hypothetical example if you used just the two AmEx food credits and the $50 Chase hotel credit.

 An example of the calculation for figuring out how much the credits impact a card’s annual fee.
 Make sure to only include the credits that you will consistently use!